 - Acceptable photo ID (pay attention to the rules around acceptable ID.)

-- Two No. 2 pencils with erasers (mechanical pencils are not allowed, but big erasers are.)
+- ACT: Two No. 2 pencils with erasers (mechanical pencils are not allowed, but big erasers are.)

-- An approved calculator (either pack a spare or be ready if your calculator fails.)
+- An approved calculator (For the ACT, either pack a spare or be ready if your calculator fails.)

 - Tissues (Testing seems to elicit all kinds of sniffles, sneezes, and tears.)